duality-labs/local-environments/README.md

 ### setup

-start the duality node.
+run thef ollowing to start the duality node.
 This re-initializes the `~/.duality` directory

  `./start-duality-standalone.sh`